kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I'm attending PCMI's Graduate Summer School on Quantum Computation (with full-funding).
 I'm mega-hyped!!!
 - I'm attending the Arizona Winter School, "Unlikely Intersections" in Tucson, AZ, assigned to the "Point Counting and Applications" group (by J. Pila).
 - I've been accepted to attend the “Machine-Checked Proofs” workshop at the Lorentz Center in Leiden (the Netherlands), which will be on Lean!
-- I'm also going to be attending the Machine Assisted Proofs workshop at IPAM, and
+- I'm also going to be attending the Machine Assisted Proofs (MAP) workshop at IPAM
-- the research workshop at WIN6 in Banff, Canada (assigned to the Machine Learning and Mathematics / AI for Mathematics research group)!
+- I will be attending the research workshop at WIN6 in Banff, Canada (assigned to the Machine Learning and Mathematics / AI for Mathematics research group)!
 I'm tremendously excited for all of these opportunities!
 - I'm attending MSRI's "Algebraic Cycles, L-Values and Euler Systems" virtually (was invited to attend in-person but opted for virtual attendance).
 - I'm finishing up reviewing a (Haskell) book and
 - I was also invited to do a podcast talking about my (non-internship) Bitcoin research work over summer!